-Join us for Cal Day, Saturday, April 18th, from 11am-5pm, the one day each year that UC Berkeley’s Space Sciences Lab opens its doors to the public.
+Join us for Cal Day, Saturday, April 16th, from 11am-5pm, the one day each year that UC Berkeley’s Space Sciences Lab opens its doors to the public.
 Shuttles will be transporting the public every 15 minutes from Hearst Mining Circle on campus to SSL.
 Activities include walking tours of UC Berkeley’s cutting-edge space science research lab, as well as talks on topics such as space weather, teens doing art-science mashups, a career panel on cool jobs in space science, and hands-on activities for all ages!
+Below is a listing of last year’s activities and we expect this year to offer very similar experiences.

 Walking Tours (11:00 am – 4:20 pm) See UC Berkeley’s cutting-edge space science research lab.
 Learn about the illustrious 50-year history of NASA missions, visit our 60′ high bay, the cosmochemistry laboratories that analyzed lunar samples, a clean room where a Hubble instrument was built.
 Tours start at 11 am and leave every 20 minutes to 4:20pm.
 Each station will have someone to explain what you want to know.
 Last tour 4:20 p.m.